ayoub-aouad/Instagram_DM/README.md

 - pip install random

 # Runing Code
-Open the senddm python file and than enter your account information :
+Open the senddm python file and than enter your account informations :
 "account = InstaDM(username='Here' ,password='Here',headless=False)"

 also liste of users you wanna send message to :